evansbenj/SulaRAD/4_More_GATK_Calling_All_Sites_and_Filtering.md

 $status = system($commandline);
 ```

+At this point I need to also exclude sites that have an excess of heterozygosity.
+I do not want to exclude any site that departs from HWE because, due to the Wahlund effect, we expect many sites to have homozygote excess.
+The excess heterozygosity is likely due to duplicated regions that are slightly diverged.
+We can identify the sites with excess heterozygosity like this:

+vcftools --gzvcf XXX.vcf.gz --hardy

 Now get rid of indels and bad_sex genotypes plus a buffer of 3 bp and 200 bp respectively (13_Executes_GATK_commands_VariantFiltration_doublemask.pl):

 ``` perl